Degree Fields

 Podiatrist Overview - Preparation - Day In The Life - Earnings -

-Employment - Career Path Forecast - Professional Organizations -
+Employment - Career Path Forecast - Professional Organizations

 Career Path Forecast

-Employment of podiatrists is expected to increase 9 percent from 2006 to 2016, about as fast as the average for all occupations.
+According to the U.S. Department of Labor, Bureau of Labor Statistics, employment of podiatrists is expected to increase by 9 percent from 2008 to 2018, about as fast as the average for all occupations.
 More people will turn to podiatrists for foot care because of the rising number of injuries sustained by a more active and increasingly older population.
+Also, demand for podiatrists will increase because of the rising number of Americans who are diagnosed with diabetes and who are severely overweight.
+People with diabetes have circulatory problems that create the need for them to seek the aid of podiatrists; persons who experience rapid weight gain may have intense pressure on the foot and ankle, and therefore need the services of podiatrists.

-Medicare and most private health insurance programs cover acute medical and surgical foot services, as well as diagnostic x-rays and leg braces.
+Medicare and most private health insurance programs cover acute medical and surgical foot services, as well as diagnostic X rays and leg braces.
 Details of such coverage vary among plans.
 However, routine foot care, including the removal of corns and calluses, is not usually covered unless the patient has a systemic condition that has resulted in severe circulatory problems or areas of desensitization in the legs or feet.
 Like dental services, podiatric care is often discretionary and, therefore, more dependent on disposable income than some other medical services.

 Note: Some resources in this section are provided by the US Department of Labor, Bureau of Labor Statistics.